D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 - The divine casting kits have full support for custom spheres.
 Must be installed before the cleric revisions.
 - All kits need to be before anything that touches the proficiency or HLA screens (or buttons might not work).

-NOTE: This was asked about, so I'll mention that ToF Evasion can be installed before or after this mod.
+NOTE: Evasion can be installed before or after this mod.
 Kits that gain Evasion will gain it whether installed before or after.
 Spells/abilities that allow an Evasion check will only do so if Evasion is already in the game.
 If you want to install Evasion before this mod, consider using the IWDification version instead.

+Kit Updater: This is REQUIRED for full compat with ToF.
+Rebuilds all feats/HLA lists (which will probably be broken without it).
+Also minor fixes for Medic kit.
+More on feats/HLAs below.

 --

 OlvynSpells notes:
 - Spell tweaks can be installed before or after this mod.
 I'd recommend to install them before.
 - Paladin/Ranger components can be installed before or after.
-Note that these need to be installed after most other kit mods.
 - New spells can be installed before or after.
 Note that these need to be installed after most other kit mods (OlvynSpells adds spells directly to the kit tables for some classes).
 - Untested with 3e metamagic component.
 Install it after this mod (it adds an EEex effect to each spell).

 --

-Feats/abilities mods (ex.
+Feats/HLA mods (ex.
 ToF):
 - Crow Hunter can use HLA traps, including mod-added ones (install order doesn't matter).
 Must be Thief level 14 or higher.
 - Kits that have a disadvantage of not gaining a class ability should generally not take those abilities as feats.
+- Some kits may gain certain mod-added HLAs if detected. (note: this mod doesn't install any HLAs, it scans existing HLA tables and copy pastes lines if detected.)

+ToF feats/HLAs:
+- Many kits will have 1 or more additional options. (ex. all archers can take any ranged feat/HLA, Medic can take poison upgrades, Grave Warden can take Use Scrolls/Wands, etc.)
+- Some kits have options removed. (ex.
+Drifter can't take any spell-related feats, but has more combat feats/HLAs than other rangers)
+- All arcane kits from this mod will gain one of the "Arcane Knowledge" feats for free.
+These are required for selecting HLA spells.
+The feat is denoted at level 1, but effects aren't given until level 18 mage.

-Bard revisions:
+Bard revisions notes:
-- Rogue Rebalancing: Install after all components of RR (patches a couples files).
+- Rogue Rebalancing: Install after class/HLA components.
+The rest can be before or after.
 - Shohy's bard song mod: Install after Shohy's mod (patches 1 file).
-- Bardic Wonders: Install after tweak components of Bardic Wonders.
+- Bardic Wonders: Install after Bardic Wonders (all components).
-- Talents of Faerun: With the HLA component, Powder Keg can take Enhanced Song but the song switching ability will change to the vanilla HLA song.
-This mod needs to be installed before the HLA component.
+- Talents of Faerun: Install before ToF minor/high level abilities.
+Then run the Kit Updater any time after.
+It updates the song switching ability to use the correct ToF HLA song.
 - Untested with other bard revisions.
+I would install any unmentioned revisions before this mod.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------